osrf/gazebo_tutorials/contrib_code/tutorial.md

 ### Static Code Check

 Static code checking analyzes your code for bugs, such as potential memory leaks, and style.
-The Gazebo static code checker uses cppcheck, and a modified cpplint.
+The Gazebo-classic static code checker uses cppcheck, and a modified cpplint.
 You'll need to install cppcheck on your system.
 Ubuntu users can install via:

         sudo apt-get install cppcheck

-To check your code, run the following script from the root of the Gazebo sources:
+To check your code, run the following script from the root of the Gazebo-classic sources:

         sh tools/code_check.sh